-In 2018, the average duration of the stay varied by nationality e.g. 3-4 months for Syrians, over 36 months for safe country of origin nationals who cannot be returned e.g. due to health reasons, and 10-11 months for others if they appeal a rejection.
-According to the Bavarian authorities, the average duration has risen to 6.2 months as of July 2020 as a result of the first wave of Covid-19.
+In 2018, the average duration of stay varied by nationality e.g. 3-4 months for Syrians, over 36 months for safe country of origin nationals who cannot be returned e.g. due to health reasons, and 10-11 months for others if they appeal a rejection.
+According to the Bavarian authorities, the average duration rose to 6.2 months as of July 2020 as a result of the first wave of Covid-19.
+In 2022 PROASYL and the Refugee Council Berlin published a comprehensive study on reception conditions.
+Accordingly, the average duration of stay varies not only for the different nationalities but rather due to regional differences.
+In Berlin the average duration in initial arrival centres were 6 weeks to 6 months, in North Rhine-Westphalia a few days to six months for families, up to 24 months for single adults.
+One interviewee stated that in one part of the AnkER centre in Bavaria, which is reserved for people who should be expelled, a man has been living there for 25 years.

-Similarly, in Saxony, where three AnkER centres or functionally equivalent facilities exists, an obligation to stay in reception centres under Section 47(1b) Asylum Act had been introduced through the state's Refugee Reception Act on 11 December 2018 in conjunction with the Saxon Residence Restriction Extension Decree (Sächsische Wohnpflichtverlängerungsverordnung).
+Similarly, in Saxony, where three AnkER centres or arrival centres exist, an obligation to stay in reception centres under Section 47(1b) Asylum Act was introduced through the state's Refugee Reception Act of 11 December 2018 in conjunction with the Saxon Residence Restriction Extension Decree (Sächsische Wohnpflichtverlängerungsverordnung).
 This obligation affects the following groups of asylum seekers: